Concordium/concordium.github.io/source/testnet/references/query-node.rst

    :local:
    :backlinks: none

-The concordium-client_ tool supports queries of multiple kinds of state against a backend node:
+The :ref:`concordium-client<concordium_client>` tool supports queries of multiple kinds of state against a backend node:

 -  Account state: List all accounts and display all publicly available